bobbingwide/oik-clone/README.md

 3. Clone on update meta box - Previously cloned

 ## Upgrade Notice
+# 1.0-beta.0511
+Required where the target doesn't have oik-fields active.
+Now partially internationalized, with support for the bbboing language ( bb_BB locale ).
+Depends on oik v2.6-alpha.0511 or higher

 # 1.0-beta.0422
 Improved support for larger media files.
 Improved mapping of informal relationships in post content.